-- Mayoral Mondays where citizens and stakeholders were invited to, were held in all five local municipalities in the district. - Posted public invitations on various social media platforms such as Facebook. - Advertisements were placed in various local newspapers across the district. - IDP- and budget-related documents were placed on the municipal website. - Radio interviews (local radio stations) were held to involve the community in the process.
+- Posted public invitations on various social media platforms such as Facebook. - Advertisements were placed in various local newspapers across the district. - IDP- and budget-related documents were placed on the municipal website. - Radio interviews (local radio stations) were held to involve the community in the process.